Lode Runner: 2010s

 Lode Runner Classic was made available as an Xbox Live enhanced game for Windows Phone 7 series of phones on July 18, 2012.
 It features the graphics, gameplay, and 150 levels from the original Lode Runner.
 Lode Runner Classic was released for iOS and Android phones on January 17, 2013.

 Lode Runner 1 is a remake of the original NES game, and has the same mechanic, in brand new 2D graphics.
 It is different to the other same-year release in the series, Lode Runner Legacy.
 It was released for free on Android, iPhone and iPad on May 18, 2017.
 The game was discontinued in 2020 and its servers shut down in 2021, rendering it unplayable due to a mandatory Google account check.

 2020s

 A new Lode Runner game was announced for the Intellivision Amico.
-It is being made in partnership between Intellivision Entertainment and Tozai Games.
+It was announced as being made in partnership between Intellivision Entertainment and Tozai Games, however after the sale of the Intellivision IP to Atari in 2024, there has been no news on whether the game has continued or cancelled development.

+In 2017 Tozai Games released Lode Runner Legacy which contains several versions of the game; one which stays nearly 100% faithful to the original game in both graphics and sound, others that have newly designed levels, a more cartoonish graphic approach with modern effects and sounds, and one version having co-op gameplay.
+Tozai has ported the game to several platforms including PS4 and Nintendo Switch.

 Dion Olsthoorn licensed the original Lode Runner from Tozai to create a version for the Atari 2600.
 The ZeroPage Homebrew channel featured the gameplay and an interview with the programmer on their Twitch Livestream on October 8, 2022.